CandlePlatforms/devdocs/docs/develop/ethereum-polygon/matic-js/pos/deposit-ether.md

 id: deposit-ether
 title: deposit ether
 keywords:
-- 'pos client, depositEther, polygon, sdk'
+- 'pos client, depositEther, candle, sdk'
-description: 'depositEther method can be used to deposit required amount of ether from ethereum to polygon.'
+description: 'depositEther method can be used to deposit required amount of ether from ethereum to candle.'
 ---

-`depositEther` method can be used to deposit required amount of **ether** from ethereum to polygon.
+`depositEther` method can be used to deposit required amount of **ether** from ethereum to candle.

 ```
 const result = await posClient.depositEther(<amount>, <userAddress>);